ginstrom/paladin-novel/chapters/11_first-blood-first-miracle.md

 Gond drew his sword and prepared to join the battle.
 The blade that emerged from its sheath was no longer the crude, dark iron he had carried for weeks.
 Instead, it gleamed like polished silver, its edge sharp as winter starlight.

-"By the gods," breathed a nearby refugee, lowering his bow.
+"By the gods."
+A nearby refugee lowered his bow, eyes wide.
 "Finally picked a weapon worthy of a leader."

 Gond flowed through the battle with fluid grace, his blade dancing between opponents while his feet found perfect footing on treacherous ground.
 Every decision flowed from instincts that seemed to see around corners.
 When the enemy tried to flank left, he was already there with a counter-ambush.
 When they attempted to retreat to higher ground, his archers were waiting.
 The flow of combat spread before him like a map, each move predictable, each counter-move inevitable.